AP source: Pelosi attacker carried zip ties, in Jan. 6 echo - KESQ

 The person was not authorized to publicly discuss the Pelosi case and spoke to The Associated Press on condition of anonymity Sunday.

 The attack on Democratic leader’s 82-year-old husband, Paul Pelosi, less than two weeks before before the Nov.
-8 election that will determine control of Congress was a jarring reminder of the nation’s toxic political climate.
+8 election that will determine control of Congress as well as key statewide and local offices, was an unsettling reminder of the nation’s toxic political climate.
+With threats to public officials at an all-time high, members of Congress were being urged to reach out for additional security resources, including increased police patrols of their neighborhoods.

+U.S. Capitol Police Chief J. Thomas Manger said in a weekend memo to lawmakers that the attack “is a somber reminder of the threats elected officials and families face in 2022.”

-Police said the suspect, identified as David DePape, 42, confronted Paul Pelosi in the family’s Pacific Heights home early Friday and, the AP has reported, demanded to know, “Where is Nancy?”
+Police in San Francisco said the assault of Paul Pelosi was intentional.
+Authorities said the suspect, identified as David DePape, 42, confronted Paul Pelosi in the family’s Pacific Heights home early Friday and, the AP has reported, demanded to know, “Where is Nancy?”

 The two men struggled over a hammer before officers responding to a 911 call to the home saw DePape strike Paul Pelosi at least once, police said.
 DePape was arrested on suspicion of attempted murder, elder abuse and burglary.
-He is expected to be arraigned early in the coming week.
+Prosecutors plan to file charges on Monday and expect his arraignment on Tuesday.

 Eerie echoes of the Jan.
-6 riot were apparent in the Paul Pelosi assault.
+6 riot were apparent in the incident at the Pelosi home.

-Rioters who swarmed the Capitol trying to overturn Joe Biden’s election victory over Donald Trump roamed the halls and shouted loud calls demanding “Where’s Nancy?”
+Rioters who swarmed the Capitol trying to overturn Joe Biden’s election victory over Donald Trump roamed the halls and shouted menacingly, demanding “Where’s Nancy?”
 Some in the siege were seen inside the Capitol carrying zip ties.

-The violent attack on a congressional leader’s family comes as threats to lawmakers and other political officials are at all-time highs today.
+The presence of the zip ties on the suspect in Paul Pelosi’s assault was first reported by CNN.

-Nancy Pelosi was in Washington when he husband was attacked.
-She soon returned to San Francisco, where he husband was hospitalized.
+Nancy Pelosi was in Washington when her husband was attacked at home.
+She soon returned to San Francisco, where her husband was hospitalized.
 He had surgery for a skull fracture, and suffered other injuries to his arms and hands, her office said.

 “Our children, our grandchildren and I are heartbroken and traumatized by the life-threatening attack on our Pop,” she said in a letter late Saturday to colleagues.
 “We are grateful for the quick response of law enforcement and emergency services, and for the life-saving medical care he is receiving.”